Specialties

 - Describe the physiological processes important for normal lung defence from infection (CR3)

-- List pulmonary, immunological or other conditions which predispose patients to pulmonary infection (CR3)
+- Learn pulmonary, immunological or other conditions which predispose patients to pulmonary infection (CR3)

-- Name the principal organisms that cause pneumonia in a) immuno-competent people b) immuno-compromised people, and c) people in hospitals and institutions (CR3)
+- Learn about the principal organisms that cause pneumonia in those patients who are (a) immuno-competent, (b) immuno-compromised and (c) in hospitals/institutions (CR3)

-- Describe the investigation of a patient with pneumonia (CR3)
+- Describe the relevant investigations of a patient with pneumonia (CR3)

-- Explain how organisms causing lower respiratory tract infections are differentiated and identified by culture and microscopy (CR3)
+- Explain how organisms causing lower respiratory tract infections are differentiated and identified by microbiological investigations (CR3)

 - Name antibiotics likely to be effective against each of the major respiratory pathogens (CR3)